 Every State Except Vermont Has Phone Call Recording Laws

 While many states follow the federal “one-party consent” law with regard to requirements for recording phone conversations, other states have enacted laws that are more strict in their requirements.
 In the U.S., there are 12 states that require the consent of both parties when a phone conversation is being recorded.
-While these laws are known as “two-party consent” laws, they actually require the consent of everyone involved in the phone call (such as in the case of a recorded conference call recording among several participants) in order for the recording to be legally permissible.
+While these laws are known as “two-party consent” laws, they actually require the consent of everyone involved in the phone call (such as in the case of a recorded conference call recording among several participants) in order for the call recording to be legally permissible.

 The 12 states that require the consent of all persons participating in the telephone conversation are: